Updated February, 2022.

-It used to be that when a lead comes in, your business development representative (BDR) would manually gather all the relevant information at your disposal, ask a few questions, and make the call on how likely it is for that lead to turn into a customer.
+It used to be that when a lead comes in, your business development representative (BDR) would manually gather all the relevant information at your disposal, ask a few questions, and make the call on how close that lead is to an ideal customer.

-Predictive lead scoring is already available to any business today.
-Let’s sift through the pros and cons of this approach:
+Marketing automation solutions that include predictive lead scoring are already available to any business today.
+Let’s sift through the pros and cons of using the predictive model approach.

-- Save time by processing data automatically through an algorithm
+- Saves time by processing data automatically through an algorithm

-- Improve the quality and accuracy of scores by using rules and weights
+- Boosts the quality and accuracy of scores with rules and weights

-- Can improve by looking at common and uncommon traits in hot leads
+- Improves based on common and uncommon traits in hot leads

-- Relies heavily on having an extensive, existing database to work with (e.g. a CRM)
+- Relies heavily on an existing database to work with (e.g. a CRM)

-- Still somewhat subjective due to being based on rules and weights initially designed by humans
+- Remains subjective due to using rules and weights initially designed by humans

 - Doesn’t account for any web visitor that isn’t already known

-Although predictive lead scoring is a fairly new and exciting leap in scoring technology, it has already been superseded by a new approach which Lift AI calls “Machine Scoring”.
+Although predictive lead scoring is a fairly new and exciting leap in scoring technology, it has already been superseded by a new ground-breaking approach that Lift AI calls “buyer intent scoring.”

-Imagine being able to score leads not only based on existing CRM data but also by taking into consideration a visitor’s pre-action behavior — looking at the data you have and augmenting it with external data from vast arrays of third-party sources as well as machine-learning models that can determine which attributes actually inform buying behavior.
-That’s Machine Scoring.
-The benefits of Machine Scoring over Predictive Lead Scoring include:
+Imagine being able to score leads not only based on existing CRM data but also by taking into consideration your visitors’ pre-action behavior — looking at the data you have and augmenting it with external data from vast arrays of third-party sources as well as machine-learning models that can determine which attributes actually inform buying behavior.
+That’s buyer intent scoring.

-- Utilizes much more data and real-time input analyzed through machine-learning which eliminates guesswork, improves accuracy and automates an otherwise impossibly complex process
+- Utilizing much more data and real-time input analyzed through machine-learning tools that eliminate guesswork, improve accuracy, and automate an otherwise impossibly complex process

 - Instilling objectivity in decision-making, freeing you from human errors

-- Greater marketing insights illuminating previously unseen patterns
+- Achieving greater marketing insights that illuminate previously unseen patterns

 - Evaluating leads who were completely unknown to you previously